shamikazee/laravel-test/README.md

     git clone https://github.com/shamikazee/laravel-test.git/ projectName
     ```

-- After getting inside the project folder using `cd projectName` you will install the composer and npm cependencies using :
+- After getting inside the project folder using `cd projectName` you should install the composer dependencies using :

     ```
     composer install
-    npm install
     ```

  - Create a copy of your .env file and generate an app encryption key using :